 transaction ID results

-ANC-initiated testing procedure
+Figure 73 ANC-initiated testing procedure

 Management information aggregation

 In order to ease fault isolation and recovery, it is necessary for ANC with sufficient resources to aggregate FDM information which is separately provided by multiple NEs.

 Typically, FDM information includes the unsuppressed alarms which are forwarded to ANC and stored as a list of active alarms.
 It also includes the information associated with individual FDM functions, such as link monitoring and testing.
 Management information aggregation allows the ANC to have a comprehensive view of the overall health status of the network.